tomcatmanager/tomcatmanager/docs/interactive.rst

 Save and load command history
 -----------------------------

 Save and load command history.
-Type ``help save``, ``help load`` for details.
+Type ``help save``, and ``help load`` for details.
 Using this functionality you can save a series of commands to a text file, and then quickly load and run them.

 Shell-style Output Redirection